ky4ds/ky4ds.github.io/_posts/2021-06-18-dipole-trap-construction.md

 ![drilled-coupler.jpg](/assets/images/drilled-coupler.jpg)

-Then, I wind the inductor and add 2-3 more turns of wire than you've estimated.
+Then, I wind the inductor and add 2-3 more turns of wire than I've estimated.
 Later I must "tune" the inductor and it is easier to remove wire than to add it.